endevver/mt-plugin-notifywho/README.md

 # Requirements

-* Movable Type 4.1 or higher
+* Movable Type 4.x or 5.x
 * A working email notification system
 * Ability to install plugins
 * Permission to configure a blog and its plugins